-Photonic provides deep-linking support for non-WP images, and by extension, supports social sharing to Facebook, Twitter and Google+.
+Photonic provides deep-linking support for non-WP images, and by extension, supports social sharing to Facebook, Twitter, Google+ and Pinterest.

 wp-content/plugins folder of your WordPress installation.
 You will then be able to activate the plugin.

 Obviously, your galleries will not show.
-However, since you are using the native
+If you are using Gutenberg you don’t have to worry about anything.
+If you are not using Gutenberg and you are using the native

 Yes, the plugin is working.
 Unfortunately the integration of Photonic with the visual editor is complex, and there is a likelihood of conflicts with other TinyMCE-specific plugins.
 If you come across such a conflict, please report it on the support forum.
-In the meanwhile you should still be able to edit the gallery shortcode directly through the text editor.
+In the meanwhile you can disable the visual editing capability of Photonic (Photonic → Settings → Generic Options → Generic Settings → Disable shortcode editing in Visual Editor) and you should still be able to edit the gallery shortcode directly through the text editor.

 Yes, the plugin is working.
 The issue you are facing is that you have another plugin (typically some sort of a lightbox plugin) that is modifying the markup generated by Photonic.